NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Relative Path

 For an example of how to run this command, see below, one of which applies this command to a specific package.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 To see which packages are available, run ``geoips list packages``.

 ::

+    geoips ls alg
+    geoips ls algs
+    geoips list algorithm
     geoips list algorithms
     geoips list <interface_name> -p <package_name>